efogtech/endgame-trackball/ASSEMBLY.md

 ![fpc](./images/assembly/fpc.jpg)

 Connect the cables, and fix them in place.
+Cables of the sensors are going straight, those for the rotary encoders go diagonally.
+Luckily, you have the sensor cables marked!

 Make sure your knobs are installed.
 Now, place the motherboard onto the bottom part in the way that the cables do not interfere with the plastic features.
 Screw down the motherboard, and install the vibration motor.
 Almost done!